 - check the box labeled "Enable add-on debugging"

-- click the "Debug" button next to your add-on
+- click the "Debug" button next to your extension

 - click "OK" in the warning dialog.